A strong, blue-veined cheese. This semi-soft creamery cheese is typically drum or block-shaped and has a slightly moist, edible rind.

 Made in England from pasteurized milk.
 Made in the traditional cylindrical shape, forms its own crust, unpressed, delicate blue veins.

 The most prized and celebrated of all French cheeses.
-Produced for us under the Eiffel Tower label, shipped uncut in its original form.
+Produced for Atalanta under the Eiffel Tower label, shipped uncut in its original form.

 This classic, taste bud-seducing cheese is always the first to disappear from a cheese plate.
-This Brie stands up against the competition.
+This Brie from Atalanta stands up against the competition.